 - There have been very few innovators in the field of OD.
 The innovative brains of OD are in the field doing OD, practising OD, but not renewing it from positions of power from within the profession.

 - As organizations changed faster than OD, OD became more fundamentalist, much like the Amish, Hassidic Jewry or the Bible Bashers of the South.
-Believers blinded themselves to a world that they did not accept, and sanctified the past.
+Believers blind themselves to a world that they do not accept, and sanctify the past.
+Maybe this is what religion is about, but not OD.

 “The answer is easy if you take it logically” Paul Simon